outsinre/outsinre.github.com/_posts/2018-04-21-docker-newbie.md

 For a single *docker* CLI to communicate with different Docker Engines, we have [Docker Context](https://docs.docker.com/engine/manage-resources/contexts/).
 A context is a profile recording the information of a Docker Engine like the IP address.
 To swtich between Docker Engines, just use *docker context* CLI.

 By default, only the local Unix socket is enabled.
-The example below enables IP socket listening and only binds to localhost for [security concern](https://docs.docker.com/engine/security/protect-access/).
+The example below enables IP socket listening and but only binds to localhost for demo purpose.
+To expose the Docker Engine on public Internet, please follow the guide at [security concern](https://docs.docker.com/engine/security/protect-access/).

 ```bash
 ~ $ sudo systemctl editedit docker.service